glazzarelli/PSD-Project/services/README.md

  ` npm start `

- _Note that **Babysitter service** handles all the service related to babysitters for both the parents and the babysitters themselfs_
+ _Note that **Babysitter service** handles all the babysitter-related services for both the parents and the babysitters themselves_

 # Postman collection
-In the **[postman collection](services/Babies360.postman_collection.json)** we have collected all the possible actions that can be done with our services.
+In the **[Postman collection](services/Babies360.postman_collection.json)** we have collected all the possible actions that can be done with our services.